Salem Police Department (Massachusetts): Emergency dispatch

 Salem PD is the primary public-safety answering point (PSAP) for the City of Salem and is the initial call point responsible for all emergency 911 calls, including medical and fire.
 In 2013 Salem PD responded to approximately 40,000 calls for service.
 Approximately 1/8 of all calls are forwarded to the Fire Department, but those calls are also served by SPD.
 The dispatch center also receives calls for the Salem State University and the SPD works closely with them on matters of mutual concern.
 The dispatch center is typically staffed by one or two civilian dispatchers, one House Officer/Dispatcher, 1 House Sergeant and 1 lieutenant (Officer in Charge).
+As of August 2025, all police operations (with the exception of an interop channel) are Fully Encrypted and cannot be listened to by any scanner and/or radio.
+They cited the need to keep operations hidden so no one outside the department can listen to them.

 Dive team

 The SPD maintains a highly trained dive team of full-time sworn police officers.
 The team is made up of eighteen police officers, including the Salem Harbormaster.
 Each of the divers and Harbormaster are sworn full-time police officers who hold multiple dive certifications ranging in areas to include Rapid Deployment, Rescue Diving, Search and Recovery, Black-water Diving, Ice Diving, and Underwater Criminal Investigation.
 The team is led by a Captain who is designated as the "Officer-in-Charge".
 The dive team is the sole official dive team resource of NEMLEC, which provides regional mutual aid to over 43 communities and 58 agencies in northeastern Massachusetts.